Aversii/java-chess/README.md

 ## WHAT IS?

-A chessmatch developed during profesor Nélio Alves classes using pure java and POO.
+A chessmatch developed during professor Nélio Alves classes using pure java and POO.

 ## HOW TO RUN?